MakeSchool-Tutorials/Tweet-Generator/P6-Linked-List/content.md

 This is a lot of extra work.
 It would be much simpler if we could just put a new chair down in the position we need it.

 So we come to the linked list.
-A linked list is like an array (or list in Python) in that it stores data as a sequence, but unlike an array it does not store its data as _elements_ which can are referenced by their _index_.
-Instead,  a linked list stores _nodes_ which themselves contain a _reference_ (or link) to the next node in the sequence.
+A linked list is like an array (or list in Python) in that it stores data as a sequence, but unlike an array it does not store its data as _elements_ which can be referenced by their _index_.
+Instead, a linked list stores its data in _nodes_ which themselves contain a _reference_ (or link) to the next node in the sequence.

 Let's go back to our original grocery list problem, except now we'll display it as a linked list: